Congressman Accused Of Harassment Defends Himself, Says He Saw Aide As A 'Soul Mate'

 "Her privacy is important to her, so she is not willing to discuss the fact of this case in the media.
 She intends, however, to fully cooperate with the House Ethics Committee investigation," Ronickher continued.

-Even amid all of this, Meehan insists he will run for re-election in November — which could give Republicans a new headache to worry about.
-Meehan sits in a swing district in the Philadelphia suburbs that voted for Hillary Clinton in 2016 and he was already a top Democratic target in 2018.
-The district's boundaries could change too after the Pennsylvania state Supreme Court recently struck down the state's congressional district map as a violation of state law and ordered new districts to be drawn before Feb.
+Even amid all of this, Meehan insists he will run for re-election in November, which could give Republicans a new headache to worry about.
+Meehan sits in a swing district in the Philadelphia suburbs that voted for Hillary Clinton in 2016, and he was already a top Democratic target in 2018.
+The district's boundaries could change after the Pennsylvania state Supreme Court recently struck down the state's congressional district map as a violation of state law and ordered new districts to be drawn before Feb.
 15. The ruling also prohibited the current map from being used in this year's primaries or general elections in November.

 The allegations against Meehan — and his frank admissions about the emotional attachment he had with the woman — might not help his case to voters.